niravdedhiya/Dog-s-breed-identification/README.md

-•	A supervised learning model trained using concepts of Convolution Neural Network and Computer Vision to identify dog's breed from image of dog.
+To identyfy the breed of dogs, Convolutional Neural Network was used and was coded using Python3.

-•	Model is trained using CNN over 120 breed classes and a validation accuracy of 86% is achieved.
+Model was trained on dataset contained 120 classes.
+We achieved validation accuracy of 86%.
+This was supervised learning.